-Bruins’ Charlie McAvoy Exits Game In Third Period After Goal Post Collision
+NESN

 Pittsburgh found itself on a shorthanded breakaway with Charlie McAvoy hot on its heels.
 Jaroslav Halak made the stop to keep the game tied at 4-4, but McAvoy smashed his head off the goal post on the play.

 McAvoy remained down in obvious pain as team trainer Don DelNegro tended to the defenseman.
-He remained down for several minutes before skating down the tunnel with his mask covered in blood.
+He remained down for several minutes before heading down the tunnel with his mask covered in blood.

 You can view the play where he was injured here.